nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2019.md

 ```

 ### S3 Direct Upload of 5+ GB files

 The upload of very large files (> 5GB) requires to use an arbitrary key, instead of the digest computed by S3, as S3 is not computed any digest for these large files.

-In order to be able to use arbitrary file keys generated either by the provider or by a trusted upload client, the new S3BlobProvider must be used and the key strategy should be set to "managed" (default key strategy is "digest").
-Use these properties in your nuxeo.conf:
+In order to be able to use arbitrary file keys generated either by the provider or by a trusted upload client, the new `S3BlobProvider` must be used and the key strategy should be set to `managed` (default key strategy is `digest`).
+Use these properties in your `nuxeo.conf`:

 ```
 nuxeo.core.binarymanager=org.nuxeo.ecm.blob.s3.S3BlobProvider
 nuxeo.core.blobstore.keyStrategy=managed
 ```

 ### Import of MHTML Files

 The import of MHTML files requires to disable the Multipart handling.
-So a new parameter `nuxeo.batch.upload.multipart.disabled` has been added to the ConfigurationService to allow disabling multipart upload since streaming is now the way to go.
+So a new parameter `nuxeo.batch.upload.multipart.disabled` has been added to the `ConfigurationService` to allow disabling multipart upload since streaming is now the way to go.

 You can use this contribution to set this new behavior:
 ```
 <require>"org.nuxeo.ecm.platform.restapi.server.properties.batch.upload"</require>
 <extension target="org.nuxeo.runtime.ConfigurationService" point="configuration">
   <property name="nuxeo.batch.upload.multipart.disabled">true</property>
 </extension>
 ```

 ## Hotfix 25